 Parents or graduate students may want to apply for a Federal Direct PLUS Loan.
 To learn more about this option, please visit our PLUS Loan page.

 Non-Federal Loan Programs

 Students and families may wish to consider non-federal student and parent loan programs.
-The loan programs featured on our ELMSelect loan comparison tool are the Ascent Tuition Loan, Ascent Independent Loan, Citizens Bank Parent Loan, Citizens Bank Student Loan, College Ave Student Loan, College Ave Parent Loan, Discover Student and MBA Loan, MEFA Loan, MPOWER Financing 10 Year Loan, raise^ Private Student Loan, RISLA Parent Loan, Sallie Mae Smart Option Student Loan, Sallie Mae Smart Option Parent Loan, and the Union Federal Private Student Loan.
+The loan programs featured on our ELMSelect loan comparison tool are the Ascent Tuition Loan, Ascent Independent Loan, Citizens Bank Parent Loan, Citizens Bank Student Loan, College Ave Student Loan, College Ave Parent Loan, MEFA Loan, MPOWER Financing 10 Year Loan, raise^ Private Student Loan, RISLA Student and Parent Loan, Sallie Mae Smart Option Student Loan, Sallie Mae Smart Option Parent Loan, Union Federal Private Student Loan, and the Wells Fargo Collegiate Loan.
 These loans were chosen based on their competitive interest rates, their flexible deferment and repayment options and their exceptional customer service.
 Students and families are advised to compare the loans featured in ELMSelect with other private loan products to determine the loan that best suits their needs.